What's Coming to Netflix in September 2023

 What’s Coming to Netflix on September 12th

-- Michelle Wolf: It’s Great To Be Here (2023) Netflix Original – Stand-up comedy special.
+- Michelle Wolf: It’s Great To Be Here (Limited Series) Netflix Original – Multiple stand-up comedy specials

+- Glow Up (Season 5) Netflix Original – Reality series that sees British make-up artists compete for a grand prize.

 What’s Coming to Netflix on September 13th